-There are plenty of every day, normal activities and things that can lead to a vaginal yeast infection and that’s NEVER fun!
-These yeast infection causes can be avoided, in some cases, or at least mitigated in other cases.
+There are plenty of every day, normal activities and things that are causes of yeast infections and that’s NEVER fun!
+These yeast infection causes can be avoided, or at least mitigated in some cases.

 Don’t worry, because for each of the vaginal yeast infection causes on this list, we’re also looking at how to avoid yeast infections with practical, actionable advice.